 Bill Ackman runs Pershing Square Capital Management.
 He’s one of the most visible hedge fund managers in the world, and his investing style is the opposite of diversification.
 Few positions, high conviction, big swings.

-The latest 13F filing shows exactly that pattern — and some major portfolio moves.
+The latest 13F filing shows exactly that pattern, along with some major portfolio moves.

 Here are Ackman’s positions from the latest 13F: